elixirschool/elixirschool/vi/lessons/specifics/ets.md

 ## Overview

 ETS is a robust in-memory store for Elixir and Erlang objects that comes included.
-ETS is capable of storing very large amounts of data and offers a constant time for data access.
+ETS is capable of storing large amounts of data and offers constant time data access.

 Tables in ETS are created and owned by individual processes.
-When an owner process terminates its tables are destroyed.
+When an owner process terminates, its tables are destroyed.
 By default ETS is limited to 1400 tables per node.

 ## Creating Tables

-Tables are created with `new/2`, accepting a table name, a set of options, returning a table identifier we can use in subsequent operations.
+Tables are created with `new/2`, which accepts a table name, and a set of options, and returns a table identifier that we can use in subsequent operations.

-For our example we'll create table to store and lookup users by their nickname:
+For our example we'll create a table to store and look up users by their nickname:

 ```elixir
 iex> table = :ets.new(:user_lookup, [:set, :protected])
 8212
 ```

-Much like GenServers there is a way to access ETS tables by name rather than identifier.
-To do this we need to include the `:named_table` and we can access our table directly by name:
+Much like GenServers, there is a way to access ETS tables by name rather than identifier.
+To do this we need to include the `:named_table` option.
+Then we can access our table directly by name:

 ```elixir
 iex> :ets.new(:user_lookup, [:set, :protected, :named_table])